sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="dissociateipfromchild"></a>
 # **DissociateIpFromChild**
-> void DissociateIpFromChild (string childAuthKey, ManageIp ip)
+> void DissociateIpFromChild (string childIdentifier, ManageIp ip)

 Dissociate a dedicated IP to the child